zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 it or an NSEC3 record in the authority section when querying for NSEC, it is considered to be "NSEC3 type" for the zone.

-*[DS10_MIXED_NSEC_NSEC3]* means that one or several servers have been identified as both NSEC type and NSEC3 type.
+*[DS10_MIXED_NSEC_NSEC3]* means that one or several name servers have been identified as both "NSEC type" and "NSEC3 type".

-*[DS10_INCONSISTENT_NSEC_NSEC3]* means that some servers are non-mixed "NSEC type" and others are non-mixed NSEC3 type for the same zone.
+*[DS10_INCONSISTENT_NSEC_NSEC3]* means that some name servers are non-mixed "NSEC type" and others are non-mixed "NSEC3 type" for the same zone.

 ## Test procedure